zcabrer/Monitor-Azure-VM-Process-CPU-Utilization/README.md

-# Monitor VM process CPU utilization using Azure Monitor
+# Use Azure Monitor to view VM process CPU utilization

 Troubleshooting performance issues on Virtual Machines can be a tedious and time consuming process.
 Using Azure Monitor, gain visibility into guest-level performance metrics like CPU utilization at the process level to determine which process is responsible for high CPU utilization.